ChadGichuki/Friends-of-Frodo-Baggins/README.md

 ## Deployment
 The app is not hosted elsewhere apart from Github pages.

+## Licence
+A copy of the General Public License v3.0 can be found [here.](LICENSE)

 ## Authors
 Richard Gichuki.
 [Find me here.](https://github.com/ChadGichuki)

 ## Acknowledgements
+Grace Umutesi - Technical Mentor, Moringa School, Fullstack Software Engineering Course, May to October 2022.